 While the LF images provide information on the horizontal distribution of precipitation, they do not provide any information on its vertical structure, an important component to infer locations of deep convection.
 Figure 4 shows plots of the echo top (defined as the height of the 20 dBZ surface) and peak vertical velocity in the 8-16 km layer from individual passes of the tail Doppler radar on 14 and 16 Sept.
 On 14 Sept., a ~25 km x 25 km area of deep convection in the SW side of the eyewall (DSL and USL) has maximum echo tops exceeding 16 km.
-Elsewhere in the domain no echo tops reach 10 km.
+Elsewhere in the domain the only other echoes reaching 10 km altitude are a small area ~80-100 km from the center on the west side of the storm.
 The strongest upward motion in the upper troposphere approaches 8 m s-1, coincident with the highest echo tops.
-In contrast, on 16 Sept.
-(Fig. 4b) maximum echo tops are only 12 km.
+In contrast, the pass on 16 Sept.
+(Fig. 4b) shows that the maximum echo tops are only 12 km.
 A very small region of echo tops > 10 km is observed on the SW (DSL, USL) side within an otherwise broad region of echo tops between 6 and 8 km.
 Consistent with this reduced echo top height, the peak updrafts during the pass are < 5 m s-1, with only limited, isolated areas exceeding 3 m s-1.

-The individual center passes clearly demonstrate differences in the distribution of deep convection on 14 (stronger) and 16 Sept. (weaker).
+The center passes shown in Fig. 4 clearly demonstrate differences in the distribution of deep convection on 14 and 16 Sept., with a larger amount of higher echo tops and stronger updrafts on 14 Sept. compared with 16 Sept.
+However, Fig. 4 only shows one pass for each flight.
 A more comprehensive depiction of the distribution of deep convection is shown in Fig. 5, which presents locations in the Doppler analysis where the peak 8-16 km vertical velocity exceeds 3 and 5 m s-1 for all center passes during the 14 and 16 Sept. missions, normalized by the RMW at 2-km altitude.
-A broad region of updrafts > 3 and 5 m s-1, generally at and inside the RMW, is concentrated in the DSL and (especially) the USL quadrants on 14 Sept.
+A broad region of updrafts > 3 and 5 m s-1, generally at and inside the low-level RMW, is concentrated in the DSL and (especially) the USL quadrants on 14 Sept.
+A significant amount of the strongest updrafts are located in the 0.5-0.75 x RMW band.
 Such a radial distribution of deep convection is consistent with intensifying TCs as shown in Rogers et al. (2013b, 2015), Stevenson et al. (2014), and Susca-Lopata et al. (2015).
 Contrary to 14 Sept., 16 Sept. has a much smaller region of grid points > 3 m s-1, primarily found in the DSR and DSL quadrants, with a very small area found USL.
-For the most part the updrafts are found at and just outside the RMW, however, no updrafts > 5 m s-1 are observed, a result consistent with the lack of high echo tops for 16 Sept. shown in Fig. 4.
+For the most part these updrafts are found at and just inside the low-level RMW; however, no updrafts > 5 m s-1 are observed, a result consistent with the lack of high echo tops for 16 Sept. shown in Fig. 4.